Why is sleep important?

-While we can all go through periods of time when we don’t get as much sleep as we want or need, it’s important to recognise when this is becoming a more frequent problem.
-If your lack of sleep is having a negative effect on your life and your ability to function day-to-day, it may be that you have insomnia or another a sleep disorder.
+While we can all go through periods of time when we don’t get as much sleep as we want or need, it’s important to recognize when this is becoming a more frequent problem and whether it is having a negative effect on your life and your ability to function day-to-day.

-Sleep disorders cause you to find it difficult to sleep properly.
-If you’re struggling with a sleep disorder, you may find it hard to fall/stay asleep each night, and fail to feel rested the next day.
-The most common form of sleep disorder is insomnia.
+If you find it difficult to sleep properly, struggle to fall/stay asleep each night, and fail to feel rested the next day, it means you have insomnia.

-Outpatient sleep disorder treatment in Dubai and Abu Dhabi
+Outpatient sleep treatment in Dubai and Abu Dhabi

-Our centres in Dubai and Abu Dhabi deliver high quality sleep disorder treatment on a flexible outpatient basis.
-We can help you take back control and take steps towards recovery.
+Our centers in Dubai and Abu Dhabi deliver high-quality sleep disorder treatment on a flexible outpatient basis.
+We can help you take back control and take steps toward recovery.

-Outpatient sleep disorder treatment at both of our clinics in Dubai and Abu Dhabi ensures:
+Outpatient treatment for sleep difficulties at both of our clinics in Dubai and Abu Dhabi ensures:

 - Flexible and convenient consulting hours, which fit in with your work and other commitments